FRACerqueira/RingBufferPlus/docs/index.md

 [AliasName](aliasname.md) |  Set alias to RingBuffer.
 [MaxScaler](maxscaler.md) |  Sets the maximum capacity of items in the buffer.
 [MinScaler](minscaler.md) |  Sets the minimum capacity of items in the buffer..
-[PolicyTimeoutAccquire](policytimeoutaccquire.md) | Defines timeout policy for acquiring items from the buffer.
+[PolicyTimeoutAccquire](policytimeoutaccquire.md) | Sets the timeout policy for acquiring items from the buffer.
+[PolicyTimeoutAccquireAsync](policytimeoutaccquire.md) | Sets the timeout policy for acquiring items from the buffer.
+[DefaultTimeoutAccquire](defaulttimeoutaccquire.md) | Sets the default timeout for acquiring items from the buffer.
+[DefaultIntervalHealthCheck](defaultintervalhealthcheck.md) | Sets the default interval for performing the Integrity Check on a buffer item.

 ## Supported platforms
 [**Top**](#help)